aeinstein/ProffieDiagnostics/README.md

 ## This App is -- in progress --
 Please no questions yet, it is IN PROGRESS !!

+## Using/testing
+While this is in progress, you can Test some modules with
+* open app.html in browser
+* open src/modules/bladeconfig/blades.html in browser

 ## Features
 * ProcessMonitor